-Social Studies Education and History
+Social Studies Education & History Major

 Perhaps you’re interested in a rewarding career teaching at the upper elementary, middle school, or high school level.
 Teaching social studies allows you to combine your individual interests with practical training and classroom experience within a profession that enriches the lives of students.
 Students who major in Social Studies Education will simultaneously earn a History degree.